-Misalignment between employee performance and business objectives can slow down a company’s growth – no matter how engaged the employees are.
+Misalignment between employee engagement and business objectives can slow down a company’s growth – no matter how engaged the employees are.

-Here are three ways to make sure employees are aligned with company goals, and that their engagement is getting you where you want to be.
+Here we show you three ways to make sure employees are aligned with company goals, and that their engagement is getting you where you want to be.

 Ensuring your employees are pulling in the same direction starts with manager communication.

 This is a two-part process.

 First, managers must communicate the organization’s goals and how they are tied to the company’s goals.

 Second, managers must create a link between the employee’s day-to-day responsibilities and the organization’s goals, and then convey that link to each employee.
 This helps employees understand how they are working toward those business goals.